Rights group: Colombian police cause deaths of 20 protesters - WTMJ

 Associated Press

-Human Rights Watch said in a report said it has “credible evidence” indicating police killed at least 16 protesters or bystanders with “live ammunition fired from firearms,” while three other people died when police used non-lethal weapons.
+Human Rights Watch in a report said it has “credible evidence” indicating police killed at least 16 protesters or bystanders with “live ammunition fired from firearms,” while three other people died when police used nonlethal weapons.
 The report said another person died after being beaten repeatedly.

-“These brutal abuses are not isolated incidents by rogue officers, but rather the result of systemic shortcomings of the Colombian police,” said José Miguel Vivanco, the group’s director for the Americas.
+“These brutal abuses are not isolated incidents by rogue officers, but rather the result of systemic shortcomings of the Colombian police,” José Miguel Vivanco, the group’s director for the Americas, said in a statement.
 “Comprehensive reform that clearly separates the police from the military and ensures adequate oversight and accountability is needed to ensure that these violations don’t occur again.”

-The report presents a panorama of more widespread violence than what Colombian authorities have acknowledged.
-It says Human Rights Watch has received “credible information” reporting a total of 68 deaths during the protests, 34 of which it was able to confirm, including two police officers.
+The report portrays more widespread violence than Colombian authorities have acknowledged.
+It says Human Rights Watch has received “credible information” of a total of 68 deaths during the protests, 34 of which it was able to confirm, including two police officers.

 Colombia’s government has reported 18 deaths related to the protests and says an additional nine are under investigation.
 The country’s human rights ombudsman, meanwhile, reported late Monday that it had confirmed 58 deaths related to the protests.